cabforum/code-signing/docs/CSBR.md

 4. Comply with (a) the CA's Certificate Policy/Certification Practice Statement or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.

 The CA MUST verify that any Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 5.3](#53-personnel-controls) of this document and the document retention and event logging requirements of [Section 5.4](#54-audit-logging-procedures) of this document.

-If a Delegated Third Party fulfills any of the CA's obligations under [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document, the CA MUST verify that the process used by the Delegated Third Party to identify and further verify High Risk Certificate Requests provides at least the same level of assurance as the CA's own processes.

 ### 1.3.3 Subscribers